Snakebl/security-compliance-dashboard/README.md

 ## Overview
 This project documents the design and delivery of an enterprise security compliance dashboard built during my internship at W.R.
 Grace and Co.
 (May-August 2025).
+The dashboard is now the property of W.R.
+Grace and Co., as such I can only share a written breakdown of my development process and data modeling choices - all of which are entirely transferable and non-confidential.

 The dashboard processed 1,000+ global security incident records to surface KPIs, risk trends, and compliance metrics for security leadership, reducing manual reporting time by 40%.